 The Venture is powered by a purpose-built and twin-spark-equipped 113 cubic-inch (1854cc) air-cooled V-Twin engine.
 Four-valve cylinder heads in an overhead valve configuration contribute to a broad spread of low-end torque and complement the Twin’s aesthetics.
-Yamaha claims that the engine is capable of delivering a whopping 126 lb-ft of peak torque.
+Yamaha claims that the engine is capable of delivering a whopping 126 lb-ft of peak torque at 2500 rpm.

-The exceptionally compact 48-degree Twin is mated to a six-speed gearbox that transfers power to the huge 200-series Bridgestone tire via a belt final drive.
+The exceptionally compact 48-degree Twin is mated to a six-speed gearbox that transfers power to the huge 200-series Bridgestone tire via a belt final drive that’s on the right side of the motorcycle.
 In top gear, Yamaha claims the engine spins at 2750 rpm at 75 mph.

 For tight parking maneuvers, the Star Venture is equipped with Yamaha’s convenient Sure-Park System.
 This is basically an electric motor that allows the motorcycle to roll forward or backward at the push of a button on the handlebar.

 Engine harmonics and the exhaust note are important to V-Twin riders.
 As such, Yamaha spent considerable time in its acoustics lab to carefully tune the tone emitted from the dual exhaust pipes.